Quince Orchard Medical Center

 Rehabilitation progresses through several stages based on your healing process:

-The first stage of post-surgery rehabilitation is all about protecting your tissues so they can heal and focusing on managing your pain and inflammation.
-At this stage, your rehabilitation may include isometric exercises, passive range-of-motion therapy, and electrical stimulation.
+The first stage of post-surgery rehabilitation is all about protecting your tissues so they can heal therefore, this stage of treatment focuses on managing your pain and inflammation.
+At this stage, your rehabilitation may include isometric exercises, passive range-of-motion, electrical stimulation and ice therapy.

 As your inflammation and pain diminish, your body needs moderate stress to boost circulation, rebuild neuromuscular connections, and restore strength and function in your bones and soft tissues.
-Your rehabilitation at this stage usually starts with passive exercises and progresses to active movement.
+Your rehabilitation at this stage usually starts with passive exercises and progresses to active movement and exercise.

-When you’re nearly pain-free and have full range of motion, your post-surgery rehabilitation focuses on restoring joint mobility and stability, improving your endurance, retraining muscles, and returning to full strength.
+When you’re nearly pain-free and have achieved functional range of motion, your post-surgery rehabilitation focuses on restoring joint mobility and stability, improving your endurance, retraining muscles, and returning to full strength.

 Many of your exercises during this stage are task-specific and designed to restore functional abilities that meet your goals.
 If your goal is to return to competitive sports, your provider includes exercises that train for your sport.
 Other patients may have goals such as preventing falls or regaining the ability to climb stairs.

 The team at Quince Orchard Medical Center takes a holistic approach and offers other services to support your recovery.
-You may benefit from medical massage, nutritional counseling, or orthobiologics.
+You may benefit from medical massage or orthobiologics.

 If you know that surgery is in your future, call Quince Orchard Medical Center or schedule an appointment online so you can plan for a successful post-surgery rehabilitation.